 - Ensure they know that they are not expected to work on the day the death has taken place.

 - Begin a dialogue with them, asking how they would like to stay in contact eg if phone or email contact is preferred and if there are particular times to avoid.
-Be aware that in the first few days, they may not wish to speak to anyone as they may be in shock.
+Be aware that in the first few days, they may not wish to speak to anyone as they may be in shock - this should be respected and is good practice.
 Be careful not to pressurise them into making decisions at this point.

 - Ask how much information they wish their co-workers to have about the death and remember that this information is private under data protection legislation and to stick strictly to the facts.
 Ask if they wish to be contacted by colleagues.